 Find Ways to Make Money from Your Passions

 The next step is to find ways to make money from the things that you are passionate about.
 I’ve combined my love of writing and my love of personal finance to create this blog.
 It hasn’t made any money yet, but I know that if I continue to work hard on it, it eventually will.
 And as a bonus, I love doing it!
-I’ve also created a travel blog (though unfortunately, I don’t travel enough to keep it updated) that I will go back to working on once I achieve passion fire.

 There are tons of ways to make money from your passions (or hobbies).
 You can sell homemade or handcrafted items on Etsy.
 If you love animals, you can start a pet sitting and dog walking service.
 If you love graphic design, you can design and sell items with print on demand.
-You can also pursue academic degree and a career in teaching or academia if you are passionate about history or humanities, and you can pursue research if you are passionate about science.
+You can also pursue an academic degree and a career in teaching or academia if you are passionate about history or humanities, and you can pursue research if you are passionate about science.
+The possibilities are endless.

 How Much Money Will Pursuing your Passion Cost?

 Here is the rub about pursuing your passions: it can be expensive.
-I’m not pursuing an academic career in anthropology at this point in my life because getting advanced degree is freaking expensive!
+I’m not pursuing an academic career in anthropology at this point in my life because getting an advanced degree is freaking expensive!
 It is one of my Fire goals though, so I’m including the cost in my Fire number.
 Some of your passions may be equally expensive.
-Any advanced degree or certification is going to be costly, so make sure you include this is your passion fire number.
+Any advanced degree or certification is going to be costly, so make sure you include this in your passion fire number.

 How Long Will It Take you to Start Making Money off of your Passions?

 This one is different for different passions as well.
 If your passion is taking you back to college, you probably have a better chance of making good money fairly quickly.
 But if your passion is writing or creating something to sell, it could potentially take years.
-I’ve been blogging about finance for a year and half, and it hasn’t made me any money yet.
+I’ve been blogging about finance for a year and a half, and it hasn’t made me any money yet.
 It takes a lot of people over two years to start making any real income off of it.
-And let’s be real, some people start blogs and quit within six months without every making any money.
+And let’s be real, some people start blogs and quit within six months without ever making any money.
 Pursuing your passions doesn’t necessarily mean you will make money, that’s important to consider.

 How Much Money Will You Need to Passion Fire?

 After you answer all of these questions, you can determine how much money you need to Passion Fire.
-Will it take five years to build your passion into an income producing machine?
+Will it take five years to build your passion into an income-producing machine?
 Then you will need enough money to replace at least five years of your income (or start working on it before you passion fire!).
 Do you need to go back to school?
 Then you will need the money to pay for it (unless you want to take out more loans, which I don’t advise!).

 If your passion is something that you have the training and education for, but just doesn’t pay well, you just need enough money to achieve your financial goals.
 For example, I could easily go be a wildlife biologist without any further training or education.
-I need about a year to get all my debt paid off, but since I’m mortgage free now, I’d definitely be able to pay all my bills on the smaller salary that a wildlife biologist position offers.
+I need about a year to get all my debt paid off, but since I’m mortgage-free now, I’d definitely be able to pay all my bills on the smaller salary that a wildlife biologist position offers.
 But if I chose to travel the world and try to make money blogging, I’ll need a lot more money!
 The amount of money you need is directly related to the answers to all those other questions.